 The mega precinct will be divided into 10 precincts, with three initial precincts—the Aerotropolis Core, Northern Gateway and South Creek—identified by the government as offering the greatest growth potential.

-• Federal, state and local governments will invest $20 billion
+• Federal, state and local governments will invest $20bn

 • Aerotropolis to create 200,000 new jobs

-• University of Newcastle, University of NSW and University of Wollongong, and Western Sydney University will collaborate to provide educational institutions
+• Anchor tenants include Mitsubishi Heavy Industries, University of Newcastle, University of NSW and University of Wollongong, and Western Sydney University

 The new Powerhouse Museum will be the largest museum in NSW and will have a 30-metre wide domed planetarium complete with ultra-high resolution 3D video and audio.